The General Data Protection Regulation (GDPR)

 Data Storage – Customer Contact Details

-In1 Solutions is very much aware of the new obligations that hotels must adhere to when gathering, storing and using customer information.
-We have also been consistently ahead of the growing requirements for privacy and security in terms of the financial personal data of the guest / purchaser.
+In1 Solutions is very much aware of the obligations that its accommodation, catering and retail partners must adhere to when gathering, storing and using customer information.
+We have been consistently ahead of the evolving requirements for privacy and security in terms of the financial and personal data of the guest / purchaser.

-We have now implemented the short form version on your booking engine payment form for collecting customer data.
-This restricts the information to Title, First Name, Last Name, Email Address, Phone Number, and Country of Residence.
+We have long made available and recommended the short form version on your room or voucher booking engine payment form when collecting customer data.
+This limits the information to First Name, Last Name, Email Address, Phone Number, and Country of Residence.

 Credit Card Information

 The In1 Solutions booking engine and voucher engine uses SSL certificates to ensure that all data transferred between the web browser and the web server is secure.
-This is visible to the booker via the green secure padlock in the address bar of the browser when guests are making a booking.
+This is visible to the booker via the green secure padlock in the address bar of the browser when guests are making a booking or purchasing a voucher.

-All credit card details supplied during the booking process are obfuscated in accordance with PCI DSS compliance.
+The credit card details supplied during the booking process are obfuscated in accordance with PCI DSS compliance.
+We never store CVVs.
 All customer data is stored on secure servers that are PCI DSS compliant.
 We also store the software necessary to send email campaigns on these secure and compliant servers.